-Searching for a way out of the vicious cycle?
-Read on.
-We’re taking a closer look at retention and at the unique challenges employing predominantly hourly workers (challenges PayActiv holds expertise in solving for both businesses and their employees).
+We’re taking a closer look at retention and the unique challenges that come with employing hourly workers.
+These are challenges PayActiv has done extensive research on and we feel our expertise will be helpful for both businesses and their employees.

 Read on to understand, then leverage, the deep inner workings of employee retention.